arwelHughes/RAT_fork/examples/StandardTF/Standard Layers/README.md

 In the set up of the model, we set Gaussian priors on some of the parameters, then print the results.

-Alternatively, you can see this all together in the 'dspc_bilaye_sheet' Matlab Live worksheet.
+Alternatively, you can see this all together in the 'dspc_bilayer_sheet' Matlab Live worksheet.

 ===